5 facts you didn’t know about homelessness

 Fact 3 15,872 Australian children under 12 years old are homeless.1

-Of this, an estimated 402 are sleeping rough1, spending the night in parks, bus shelters or shopfronts.
+Of this, an estimated 460 are sleeping rough, spending the night in parks, bus shelters or shopfronts.
 Without a safe place to sleep and stability in their lives, they face an uncertain future.

-Fact 4 Of homeless Aboriginal and Torres Strait Islander people, 75% were in severely overcrowded dwellings.1
+Fact 4 Of all Aboriginal and Torres Strait Islander people experiencing homelessness, 70% live in severely overcrowded dwellings.1

-Although the indigenous population of Australia is quite urban, most of the severely overcrowded dwellings are based in remote areas.2 Severe overcrowding results in poor health, barriers to education and poorer employment outcomes.
+Although the indigenous population of Australia is quite urban, most of the severely overcrowded dwellings are based in remote areas.3 Severe overcrowding results in poor health, barriers to education and poorer employment outcomes.

-Fact 5 Domestic and family violence is the number one reason people seek support from specialist homelessness services.1
+Fact 5 Domestic and family violence is one of the top reasons people seek support from specialist homelessness services.1

 Every week one woman is killed as a result of domestic violence.
 This threat to their safety means many women and their children are forced to leave their homes, often with nowhere to go.

 Independence is precious

 Help us support Australian families and children to get back on their feet.
 Make a donation today or consider leaving a gift in your Will to help people like Amy, Zoe, Sophie and James.Donate today

 *Names changed to protect the people we help